 Our ambition is to ensure that the Royal Air Force's story endures and enriches future generations.

-The Museum occupies two public sites at Colindale in North London, and Cosford in Shropshire, West Midlands.
+The Museum occupies two public sites: RAF Museum London at Colindale in North London, and RAF Museum Midlands in Cosford, Shropshire, West Midlands.

 Each site offers a unique experience to the visitor and the exhibits complement each other.
 Both Museums are free to enter and tell the story of the people who moulded the world of aviation from the daredevil early aviators to wartime heroes and the thousands of ordinary Service men and women who have served in the RAF and whose contribution has shaped the world that we live in today.